aquariophilie/node-koa-boilerplate/README.md

 npm install
 ```

-For the authentication in this example we are using JWT token with "ES256" algorithm and async keys.
+For the authentication in this example we are using a [JWT](https://jwt.io/) token with "ES256" algorithm and async keys.
 For generate private and public keys for authentication use openssl.
 We are also using a short-lived token and a long-lived refresh token.

 ```bash
 openssl ecparam -genkey -name prime256v1 -noout -out private.pem